bilbo-22/poker-trainer/README.md

 - Choose between Raise, Call, or Fold for each hand
 - Get immediate feedback on your decision
 - Track your progress with the score counter
-- Use keyboard shortcuts for faster play:
-  - 'R' for Raise
-  - 'C' for Call
-  - 'F' for Fold
-  - 'Space' or 'Enter' for Next Hand

 ## Contributing